geoffscott/dev-env-base/README.md

 ## Introduction

-Sets up a remote terminal development environment that can be run in a container service, like a Google Compute Engine VM, and accessed via SSH.
+Sets up a remote terminal development environment that can be run in a container service, like a Google Compute Engine VM, and accessed via SSH (or Mosh).

 Here's how it works: